 One Lovely Blog Award

 Thank you to Michele Dacosta, (museum of documentary and fiction) who has one of the most inspirational blogs on wordpress; for the photographic and documentary work she produces overseas in troubled countries.
 I’m honoured to receive the One Lovely Blog Award from her!
+Thanks also to Tina and Caroline for The One Lovely Blog Award.
+You can visit their website, A Readers Review Blog, here.
 Thanks to Mary Myers for The One Lovely Blog Award.
 Thanks also to Gabriel for the One Lovely Blog Award to, Paharidotme at Discovering myself, and to Tebogo Ndlovu for the One Lovely Blog Award too!
 Thanks to Steven L Campbell for the One Lovely Blogger Award, and to Sage Doyle for the One Lovely Blog Award and Christopher at Reality Enchanted for his One Lovely Blog Award

 Now for “The Rules.”
 Anyone nominated for the One Lovely Blog Award must do the following to keep this unique prize rolling: